-Air fare bonanza: 160,000 Air New Zealand fares under $50 with removal of physical distancing
+Airfare bonanza: Jetstar returns, 160,000 Air New Zealand fares under $50 with removal of physical distancing

 The airline is encouraging anyone who no longer wishes to fly to place their fare in credit through its online booking tool.
 This is to ensure those who wish to travel can do so.
 If a customer does not turn up to their flight, normal fare rules will apply.

-Air NZ said after announcing its first loss in 18 years that operating at that level produced a small cash profit from domestic operations but it is ''not meaningful.''
+Air NZ said after announcing its first loss in 18 years that operating at that level produced a small cash profit from domestic operations but it is ''not meaningful''.

 The NZ Aviation coalition said it was great news for airlines.